 Consider mediation.
 The Nashville Conflict Resolution Center (NCRC) offers free community dispute resolution and has a highly successful track record in resolving community disputes through the use of trained mediators.
 In 2009, over 90% of all mediations conducted at NCRC reached agreements!
 Here are some of the benefits of using mediation over litigation to resolve community disputes:

 - Mediation is confidential and eliminates adverse publicity.
-Though there are a few exceptions, nothing said or noted during mediation can be used against that party later in court.
+Though there are a few exceptions, nothing said or noted during mediation can be used against a party later in court.
 By contrast, litigation creates a public record.

 - Mediation is much less expensive then litigation.
 Protracted litigation involves tremendous costs in stress, attorney, and discovery fees.
 Legal or other representation is optional (not required) in mediation if the parties so desire.